open-feature/flagd/README.md

     ```

     Or use docker:
-   (this flagd on docker command will not work on Windows due to the mixed filesystems [#8479](https://github.com/docker/for-win/issues/8479)!!
+   (this flagd on docker command WILL NOT WORK on Windows due to the mixed filesystems [#8479](https://github.com/docker/for-win/issues/8479)!!
 See also [this medium article](https://levelup.gitconnected.com/docker-desktop-on-wsl2-the-problem-with-mixing-file-systems-a8b5dcd79b22) )

     ```sh
     docker run \